 Option b) The Operator has a “minimum” CAMO to comply with the AOC obligations but has chosen to outsource to a “Stand Alone” CAMO as a subcontract relationship.

-In this option there is clearly a problem driven by the disconnect, created by the Stand Alone having a minimal or zero SMS system.
-To note at this point that the Stand Alone does in fact have its own Quality System so the exposure is primarily related to the exposure to risk.
+In this option, there is a problem driven by the disconnect, created by the Stand Alone having a minimal or zero SMS system.
+To note at this point that Stand Alone does have its own Quality System so the exposure is primarily related to the exposure to risk.

 It is the techniques which we use together with the focus which makes the difference between Quality & Safety.